Daniela231/Complex-Event-Processing-/README.md

 data_window.py

-Contains filter functionsafter expressions(exp) to filter the frame and remove events where the expression returns false
+Contains filter functions after expressions(exp) to filter the frame and remove events where the expression returns false

 statistics_views.py